Goal Weight vs Goal Body

 Still think I’m having a laugh by saying 7 stone 12?
 Check out the height / weight chart below, taken from the NHS website.

 It’s a perfectly healthy weight for someone who is 5 foot.
 The healthy weight range for someone who is 5 foot tall is around 6.13 to 8.11.

 Here are some celebs (oh and me) with their weight and height.
 Remember that most of these have a decent amount of muscle so if you’re a beginner you might want to knock off 10% to account for their extra muscle!

 Summary & Final Thoughts

-We all know that weight isn’t everything – at the end of the day if we are aiming for a certain look then we’re not particularly bothered whether we weigh 10 stones or 7 stones, as long as well look how we want to look.
-But, there is a correlation between weight and aesthetics – put simply, you’re not going to look like Emily Skye if you’re 5 foot 2 and 11 stones.
+We all know that weight isn’t everything – at the end of the day if we are aiming for a certain look then we’re not particularly bothered whether we weigh 10 stone or 7 stone, as long as well look how we want to look.
+But, there is a correlation between weight and aesthetics – put simply, you’re not going to look like Emily Skye if you’re 5 foot 2 and 11 stone.
 Ain’t gonna happen!

 From experience I’d say that to achieve the look that many people show me that they want (I get them to choose a picture on the internet) men are looking at 70-85kg (depending on height) and women are looking at 50-60kg.

 For example, I’m 6 foot 1 and about 12 stone 3.